Revivalist-Dev/rev-lorecard/readme.md

 ### Input token usage by steps
 1. **Search Params:** Single LLM request.
 This is a very simple operation.
 Input token is very low.
 2. **Manage Sources & Crawl** _Generate_ button making a single LLM request.
+But if `Max Crawl Depth` is more than 1, it would navigate the links.
 This is a bit more complex because we giving [cleaned html](https://github.com/bmen25124/lorebook-creator/blob/4ee1c3335cdece08b25795020ceca4f8a37bdcc4/server/src/services/scraper.py#L8) to LLM.
 Since it is a HTML, token usage is high compared to others.
 However if you already _crawled_ the URL, you can always use _Rescan Selected_ to confirm new links.
 3. **Generate Entries:** Request count = link count.
 We are giving [cleaned html -> markdown](https://github.com/bmen25124/lorebook-creator/blob/4ee1c3335cdece08b25795020ceca4f8a37bdcc4/server/src/services/scraper.py#L111) to LLM.
 So token usage shouldn't be too high unless the page is very long.
 But if there are many links, token usage will be high.

 ## How to Install and Run the Application